“I love to think of nature as an unlimited broadcasting station, through which God speaks to us every hour, if we will only tune in.”

 - served as a board member for grassroots organizations trying to navigate the non-profit industrial complex

-- read a TON of really good research and writing at the intersections of mental health, nature connection, social justice, and parenting (usually while drinking a TON of coffee)
+- read a TON of really good research and writing at the intersections of mental health, nature connection, social justice, education and parenting (usually while drinking a TON of coffee)

 But most importantly, I’ve spent the past decade leading myself and my family of six down a long, winding path toward deeper connection.